kayaayberk/generative-ui-github-assistant/README.md

 You can also interact with these actions within the AI stream through presented UI components.
 Each component includes related actions.
 </p>

+### Actions & Function calling
+Actions and functions related to generative UI elements as well as the AI provider can be found in:
+- `/lib/chat/actions.tsx`
+- `/lib/chat/submit-user-action.tsx`
+- `/lib/chat/submit-user-message.tsx`

 ## ⚙️ Run on your local

 #### 1. Clone the repository